6.10.2020 - Time to Act

 6.4.2020 - Black Lives Matter Resources

-We’re continuing to educate ourselves and our teams and we are looking for input, feedback and ideas.
-This is a living document; if you have other resources that should be included here, please email us at firstname.lastname@example.org.
+We’re collecting resources and continuing to educate ourselves and our teams and we are looking for input, feedback and ideas.
+Please find the latest list of resources here.
+This is a living document; if you have other resources that should be included here, please email us at email@example.com.

 Dear USHG Family,